 What You Need to Hike the High Line Canal Trail

-To walk the High Line Canal Trail, you just need a good pair of walking shoes or sandals.
-Boots aren’t necessary.
-Sandals such as Keen would be fine, although I do encourage a closed-toe sandal to bar against pebbles and goat heads like my closed-toe Chacos.
-In the winter, you might want to wear ice cleats, but this is a rare requirement.
-In the winter, the High Line is also a great place to snow shoe if enough snow has fallen.
+- Shoes: To walk the High Line Canal Trail, you just need a good pair of walking shoes or sandals.
+Boots aren’t necessary, unless the weather requires them.
+Sandals like Keen would be fine, although I encourage a closed-toe sandal like these closed-toe Chacos to bar against pebbles and goat heads.
+In the winter, you’ll want to wear a closed-toe hiker, and you might want to wear ice cleats, but this is a rare requirement.
+The High Line is also a great place to snowshoe or cross-country ski in the winter if enough snow has fallen.

-For water, carry at least two liters.
-Water is hard to find along the Trail.
-I prefer a bladder, but bottles are absolutely efficient.
-Be sure to throw in a snack or two.
+- Water: For water, carry at least two liters.
+Water is hard to find along the Trail; I prefer a bladder, but bottles are efficient.

-On your head, make sure you’ve got a good hat for either sun or warmth.
-You will often find me in my Wallaroo hat.
-I love that Wallaroos are made right here in Boulder, and I get to support a local Colorado company.
+- Hat: On your head, make sure you have a good hat for either sun or warmth.
+My favorite hat, the Wallaroo, is made right here in Boulder, and I get to support a local Colorado company.

-Read These Books for Joy Before You Hike the High Line Canal Trail
+Read These Books Before You Hike the High Line Canal Trail

-Prior to walking the Canal or during your 71-mile trek, there are a few books that will enhance your experience.
+Before walking the Canal Trail or during your 71-mile trek, there are a few books that will enhance your experience.

-To see the details for each segment, including trailhead, trailend, parking info and highlights, take a look at the info at High Line Canal Trail.
+To see the details for each segment, including trailhead, trail end, parking info, and highlights, look at the information at High Line Canal Trail Trailheads and Segments.
 You’ll be able to find everything you need.
 Additionally, there are a few posts and videos you might enjoy to get yourself ready for this trek.

-- High Line Canal Trail Segments.
-Note that Segments 13 and 14, the most northern segments, are the hardest segments to follow, and you’ll need a guide or a great map to complete them.
-You can hire me to take your through these segments by sending me an email.
+- High Line Canal Trail in 14 Segments.
+Note that Segments 13 and 14, the most northern segments, are the most challenging sections to follow, and you will need a guide or a great map to complete them.
+You can hire me to take you through these segments by emailing DenverByFoot@gmail.com.